 Billingham town centre is currently privately owned and has benefited from significant Council investment over the years.
 The town centre's main shopping area remains popular but there are parts which could benefit from further investment or change of use.

-Proposals to create inclusive and accessible new spaces, while protecting its retail offering were created following the 'Let's Talk About Our Towns' public consultation in 2020.
+Proposals to create inclusive and accessible new spaces, while protecting its retail offering were created following the Lets talk about our towns 2020.
 Intervention and improvement in Billingham town centre is necessary to achieve this vision.

 We have led a number of programmes over the last 10 years to make Billingham a different type of place and experience